ricardosilva86/personal-blog/content/posts/intro-atlantis.en.md

 }
 ```

-Very simple code to create an S3 bucket, using another bucket as backend for our state.
+Basic code to create an S3 bucket, using another bucket as backend for our state.

 Now we have 2 important steps to configure Atlantis: 1. the Atlantis configuration file and 2. the GitHub webhook to call Atlantis.